yorevs/homesetup/README.md

 punch       | Punch the clock.
-Add, edit and list punches. plist       | Display (maybe kill?) a process list, given process name. cmd         | Add/Remove/List/Execute `saved bash commands`. go          | Pushd into the first match of the specified directory name. git-        | GIT Checkout the branch in history (skips branch-to-same-branch ). sysinfo     | Retrieve some important system information. parts       | Exhibit a summary about all partitions.
+Add, edit and list punches. plist       | Display (maybe kill?) a process list, given process name. cmd         | Add/Remove/List/Execute `saved bash commands`. godir       | Pushd into the first match of the specified directory name. git-        | GIT Checkout the branch in history (skips branch-to-same-branch ). sysinfo     | Retrieve some important system information. parts       | Exhibit a summary about all partitions.